-In the midst of this crisis, Divorce Recovery Louisville meets weekly to offer emotional support, practical strategies, and a sense of community to anyone considering divorce, going through it, or rebuilding a life afterwards.
+In the midst of this crisis, Divorce Recovery Louisville welcomes, inclusively, anyone who faces the end of a committed relationship.
+We meet every week to offer emotional support, share practical strategies, and provide a sense of community for people considering divorce, going through it, or rebuilding a life afterwards.
 We help each other pick up and reassemble the pieces of our lives.

 Not sure what you'd get out of a support group?
 A brief, useful overview of how support groups work, and how they differ from group therapy, is on the Mayo Clinic's website.

 (To be absolutely clear, Divorce Recovery Louisville is not a dating group -- think of it as an undating group, where you learn to live comfortably with yourself before you even think about living with someone else again.
 If you are looking for hook-ups or romance, keep looking.
 Elsewhere.)

 We met every Sunday evening of the year from 5:00-6:30

 in the education wing of Crescent Hill Baptist Church

 Please use the lobby entrance on Birchwood Avenue.